oVirt/ovirt-site/source/node/node-upgrade.html.md

         # ovirt-node-upgrade  --help
         Options:
-        -h, --help            show this help message and exit --reboot=REBOOT       Perform reboot after upgrade, argument is amount of delay in seconds (1 = yes, 0 = no) --skip-existing-hooks Use only new hooks from provided iso --iso=FILE            Image to use for upgrade, use - to read from stdin
+        -h, --help            show this help message and exit --reboot=REBOOT       Perform reboot after upgrade, argument is amount of delay in seconds --skip-existing-hooks Use only new hooks from provided iso --iso=FILE            Image to use for upgrade, use - to read from stdin